 It’s time for the holidays, which means a chance to eat, drink, and be merry.
-But for those struggling with an substance use disorders, it can be tough to navigate and can lead to heightened anxiety.
-The holiday pressures of money, family, and general stress can be difficult for everyone, but for someone with a
+But for those struggling with a substance use disorder, it can be tough to navigate and can lead to heightened anxiety.
+The holiday pressures of money, family, and general stress can be difficult for everyone, but for someone with a substance

 In some way, we have all been touched by substance abuse, maybe we know someone or have a history of it in our family, or we are the one that is abusing drugs or alcohol.
 No one is immune from this disorder that has swept across the country.
 According to the Surgeon General, in 2015,

 Substance abuse is one of the most common addictions that family and friends notice.
 Addicts will describe initial alcohol and drug abuse as exciting, euphoric and free from worry, a break from responsibility.
 Others may state they become more confident, likable, and are more successful at work.
 Some claim they are only social users.
 What the individual may overlook is the aftermath of destruction that substance abuse leaves behind.
 Multiple DUIs, dropping out or flunking college semesters, ruined relationships and so on.